Work Study at Business Services

 Years Worked at UNH:4

 What does health mean to you?:Health, to me, is having a positive mind and outlook on life.
 Obstacles only help us discover new things about ourselves and seeing it as an opportunity, rather than a problem, can make all the difference.
 Being healthy is also finding the right balance between yourself and the environment, while respecting both.

-What do you do to make a Healthy UNH?:I have been a work study in the Business Services office for over a year now, assisting parents and students with all of their questions.
+What do you do to make a Healthy UNH?:I worked on a study in the Business Services office assisting parents and students with all of their questions.
 It’s a great feeling being able to help out UNH families with the billing process, and seeing the excitement of incoming freshman always puts a smile on my face.

 How do you stay fit?:I stay fit by living the 80/20 rule.
 80% of the time I eat clean, whole foods and the remaining 20% is for my favorite treats like lattes and DHOP.
 I also try to buy local and fair-trade products as much as I can.
 I walk everywhere on campus and rarely take the bus, and College Woods is one of my favorite places to run!